notangelmario/paquet/docs/hosting.md

 ## How to apply

-Simply contact at [savin@angelmario.eu](mailto:savin@angelmario.eu) with the details of your app and the records that you need to be set.
+Simply contact at [hello@notangelmario.dev](mailto:hello@notangelmario.dev) with the details of your app and the records that you need to be set.

 ## After approval

 After your app is approved, you must file an app request to add your app on Paquet.